GregoryKogan/5x5-tic-tac-toe-ai/README.md

 # Tic-Tac-Toe-AI

-This is bot that is impossible to beat at 5x5 tic tac toe (I believe)
+This bot is impossible to beat at 5x5 tic tac toe (I believe)

 Algorthm it uses is pretty simple.